How To Give Your Boring Executive Resume Some Style

 The first rule of executive resumes is that Content is KING!
 No matter how snazzy your resume looks, if your content doesn’t convey value it’s unlikely to generate job interviews.

-That said, having a well formatted resume infused with some style can help set you apart from your competition.
+That said, having a well formatted executive resume infused with color and style can help set you apart from your competition.

 When it comes to formatting, the biggest problem with DIY resumes is sloppiness.

 This is often seen in inconsistent bullets, employment dates that have migrated across the page, and teeny, tiny or weird fonts that no one can read.

 Generally DIY resumes also don’t convey value.
 They don’t demonstrate the impact you’ve had on your employers.
 Poor formatting makes them worse.

 There are tons of articles (here’s one by me) that can help you create compelling content.

 Today, the subject is formatting.
 Here are 6 ways to ensure your executive resume is easy-to-read and infused with a bit of personality and style.